Shopify/hydrogen/CONTRIBUTING.md

-## Working on React Storefront Kit
+## Working on Hydrogen React

-There are two ways you can develop React Storefront Kit components:
+There are two ways you can develop Hydrogen React components:

 - Develop components in isolation (faster & easier):
   1. Run `yarn dev:story` in the `packages/react` directory to spin up an instance of [Ladle](https://ladle.dev/)